subhash011/Project-Allocation/README.md

    >
    > if you have made any file replacements run the build command accordingly.
 Remember to run the ng build command in the root directory of the project i.e btp-frontend.

 5. After running the build command the in step 4, the backend folder is ready to be deployed along with the necessary static files.
+The entire app is present in the backend folder now so it is enough to deploy this folder.

 6. For deployment instructions on centos 7 follow this link:
    `https://www.terlici.com/2015/04/20/hosting-deploying-nodejs-centos.html`